 Is the bus journey good for night time?

 I wouldn’t recommend traveling at night.
-It’s always better to travel using this route in day time and reach your destination before night.
-There are some options available for night as well, but I won’t recommend it.
-One thing I want to mention here that there are many private vans and companies that will offer you a lower price for this journey.
+It’s always better to travel using this route in the daytime and reach your destination before night.
+There are some options available for a night as well, but I won’t recommend them.
+One thing I want to mention here is that there are many private vans and companies that will offer you a lower price for this journey.
 However, that can be a very hectic and full of hassle journey.
 Because many people have complained about that.
 That’s why I recommend using this official bus.

 How expensive is Siem Reap?